john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 #### Interpretted

 If you've ever written Fortran or C code, you will remember having to "compile" your code.
 This is the process of taking your text file and turning it into an executable that can be run as a program.
-This final executable is a series of commands that the computer will understand when executed.

-Alternately, if you've ever run a program on a Windows computer, you will know about *.exe programs.
-You double click on them, and the program opens.
+Alternately, if you've ever run a Windows program, you will know about *.exe programs.
+You double click on them, and the program runs.
 But if you try to open them in a text editor, they are meaningless garbage.
 That's because these programs are written in terms your computer can understand, and not in anything human-readable.

 But you don't have to compile Python code.
 The Python programming language comes with an interpreter that will read directly from your text file on the fly and execute commands as it finds them.
 This means you never have to compile.
 It also means you can type commands into the Python interpreter and they will be executed as you go: